rtbidx/consumer-docs/api/reports/README.md

-# RTBX CB
+# RTBX Report API
-This is a callback consumer for real-time bidder program
+This is a report generation API for RTBX platform.

 # API Documentation